facebookresearch/faiss/benchs/README.md

 }
 ```

-Note that the numbers (especially timings) change slightly due to improvements in the implementation, different machines, etc.
+Note that the numbers (especially timings) change slightly due to changes in the implementation, different machines, etc.

 The scripts are self-contained.
 They depend only on Faiss and external training data that should be stored in sub-directories.